Was a Woman Burnt as a Sacrifice to God?

 Instead of a burnt offering, his daughter tells him that he needs to do what he promised the Lord, and that she wanted two months "to weep for my virginity".
 If dying from being burnt was the issue, she would not have needed two months to mourn her virginity, since two months was plenty of time to loose her virginity before death.

 Lastly, it is important to understand that burnt human sacrifices is an abomination to God.
+Therefore, even if her father did decide to offer his daughter as a burnt sacrifice, it would have been considered murder in God's eyes, in accordance with Gods law.

 Leviticus 20:3 "I myself will set my face against that man and will cut him off from among his people, because he has given one of his children to Molech, to make my sanctuary unclean and to profane my holy name."